p2k3m/InfiniteRails/README.md

 momentum toward the full experience described in the brief.

-If you need a quick status snapshot, [`docs/spec-compliance.md`](docs/spec-compliance.md) summarises how each requirement in the brief maps to shipped code (with direct citations), while [`docs/feature-verification.md`](docs/feature-verification.md) dives deeper into the implementation details and validation steps.
+If you need a quick status snapshot, [`docs/spec-compliance.md`](docs/spec-compliance.md) summarises how each requirement in the brief maps to shipped code (with direct citations), [`docs/spec-compliance-report.md`](docs/spec-compliance-report.md) provides a narrative coverage audit with action items, and [`docs/feature-verification.md`](docs/feature-verification.md) dives deeper into the implementation details and validation steps.

 If you work with coding agents (for example GitHub Copilot or Code Interpreter) the verbatim prompts from the brief are archived in [`docs/coding-agent-prompts.md`](docs/coding-agent-prompts.md).
 Reusing those prompts keeps automated contributions aligned with the currently shipped sandbox systems.